rob-myers/rob-myers.github.io/README.md

 ## TODO

-- can add doors an blocks to Level
+- can add extras walls (e.g. doorways) to Level i.e. tile modifiers via keypresses (wsad)

+- can scale view via shift-scroll
+- can add blocks
+- can add lights

-- redo navigation i.e. new component where can specify filled rectangles and inset borders are computed and shown
+redo navigation i.e. new component where can specify filled rectangles and inset borders are computed and shown
 - store as branch `redo-navigation`.

 - implement tab completion